diloua/Watershred-python-application-in-docker-container/README.md

 # Watershred-python-application-in-docker-container

 ## Description
+"

-The python application applies a watershred transformation to a greyscale image.
+The python application applies an image segmentation operation called "watershred transformation" to a greyscale image.
+The aim of this technique is to segment the image, typically when two regions-of-interest are close to each other.
-This application is ran inside a Docker container.

-## How to run
+We inject CI/CD tools to this application, it is built inside a docker container and the docker image is push in a repository in dockerhub.

+## Running the application inside with docker

 ### Run inside the container :

-docker build .
+`<addr>` docker build .

 Builds the dockerfile and creates a container that runs the application.

+docker push

 ### Run directly